Little Valley Trail and Instructional Trail System

-The Little Valley Loop Trail forks from, and rejoins, Ann's Trail just
+The Little Valley Loop Trail forks from, then rejoins Ann's Trail just

 across Traverse Ridge Road from Potato Hill.
 The area is just east of

 Draper's Corner Canyon.
 The main Little

-Valley trail was completed in 2013, with the beginner trails and trailhead
+Valley trail was completed in 2013.
+The instructional trails and trailhead

 Looking north as we approach a rock

-outcrop from the uphill end of the trail.
-Photos and review by Bruce
+outcrop from the uphill end of the main Little Valley trail.
+Photos and

 The main Little Valley trail is only 0.7 miles in length, joining to Ann's Trail at both ends.